denzellsilva/writings.dev/README.md

 # A static web for practice

-I created this static website to practice html and css
+I created this static website to practice html and css.